T.K. Thorne: Awards

 A short film developed from her screenplay "Six Blocks Wide" (Shapefilms, 2007) was a semi-finalist at the international A Film for Peace Festival in Italy.

-Noah's Wife won Gold in the Historical Fiction category for the 2009 Foreword INDIES.
+Noah's Wife won Gold in the Historical Fiction category for the 2009 Foreword Independent Books reviews.

 Personal life

-Thorne currently resides in Springville, Alabama with her husband, two dogs, a cat and a horse.
+Thorne currently resides in Springville, Alabama, with her husband, two dogs, a cat and a horse.
 She is the step-mother of three children, a grandmother of four, and is also a Yondan (4th degree black belt) in Tomiki Ryu Akidio.